I would like to share some of these experiences with you through my Art below.

 For more on the historic Pump Rooms visit website below

-A fantasy painting portraying Andy Murray and Fred Perry visiting the Leamington Lawn Tennis and Squash Club in Royal Leamington Spa
+A fantasy and tribute oil painting portraying Andy Murray and Fred Perry visiting the Leamington Lawn Tennis and Squash Club in Royal Leamington Spa

-I play and enjoy following tennis and was very pleased to see Andy Murray from the UK win Wimbledon in 2013 after a period of 77 years since Fred Perry won it last.
+I play and enjoy following tennis and was very pleased to see Andy Murray from the UK win Wimbledon in 2013 after a period of 77 years since Fred Perry won it last in 1936.

-Find out about Ladies tennis champions, including a portrait of Ann Haydon Jones, by following my link
+Find out about Ladies tennis champions, including a portrait of Ann Haydon Jones, by visiting my Sporting Gallery

 Leamington Lawn Tennis and Squash Club.